zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    including a status that signals an error.

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` message.

-   :is_orig: True if the message was sent by the originator of the underlying
+   :param is_orig: True if the message was sent by the originator of the underlying
             transport-level connection.

    .. zeek:see:: smb1_message